 How do I know if a charity shop/collection/clothing bank is genuine?

-You can report any activity that you are suspicious of here as we are aware of a growing number of bogus charity operators in Ireland.
+You can report any activity that you are suspicious of on a form on this link as we are aware of a growing number of bogus charity operators in Ireland.
 These can be:-

 - Bogus charity shops where it is unclear who benefits from the money raised by the shop